WEBZCC/univention-corporate-server/doc/manual/installation.rst

 .. _installation-partman-writelvm:

 .. figure:: /images/installer-partman-writelvm.*
-   :alt: Confirmation of cahnges to the hard drive
+   :alt: Confirmation of changes to the hard drive

-   Confirmation of cahnges to the hard drive
+   Confirmation of changes to the hard drive

 Once the partitioning is complete, the UCS basic system and additional software is installed automatically.
 This can take some time depending on the speed of